 Aspen Leafs Junior Hockey

-Welcome to the 2022-2023 Aspen Junior Hockey Registration System.
-We're excited Aspen Junior Hockey is hitting the 50th Anniversary mark and couldn't be happier to have you a part of it.
+Welcome to the 2023-2024 Aspen Junior Hockey Registration System.
 You will first need to register with USA Hockey and then return here to proceed with Aspen Junior Hockey Registration.
 Register at USA Hockey FIRST!

 Step 1: Register at www.usahockeyregistration.com and remember to print your confirmation code!